cjsingh8512/azure-cosmosdb-mongodbshardedcluster/README.md

   exit
   ```

-  Before adding your own replica set into the sharding cluster, you should enable internal authentication in your replica set first, and make sure the replica set is accessiable through this sharding cluster.
+  Before adding your own replica set into the sharding cluster, you should enable internal authentication in your replica set first, and make sure the replica set is accessible through this sharding cluster.

 ## Known Limitations
 - The MongoDB version is 3.6.